Author Archive

 WorkScout has an excellent setup wizard that will automatically import demo data

-You should see Setup Wizard page immediately after activating WorkScout, if you don’t or you’ve skipped it, you can find it in Appearance → Setup Wizard.
+You should see Setup Wizard page immediately after activating WorkScout, if you don’t or you’ve skipped it, you will find it in Appearance → Setup Wizard.

 Setting Up Plugins Pages